The 7 Major Functions of HR Activities

 - Secondary Compensation.
 Non-monetary forms of compensation include holidays, paid time off, company vehicles, housing, 401K, etc.

 HR professionals craft unique and attractive forms of compensation to motivate current employees and attract top-tier talent for new positions.

 3. Performance Evaluation

 Around 90% of employees would prefer to forgo performance reviews and have management evaluate and correct their mistakes in real-time.
 A knowledgeable HR department can help to meet employee and management needs.

-Assessing performance is one of the essential tasks of the human resources department.
+Assessing performance is one of the essential HR functions of the department.
 They can implement tools to gather data to analyze and report back to the company executives.

 Furthermore, they ensure that performance is always on track to meet company standards.
 HR professionals may also create training programs for managers on how to evaluate and improve employee performance.

 HR departments can improve performance metrics that include: